 The nine hole golf course with grass greens provides all levels of players with a memorable experience.
 Whether making that unbelievable drive or chipping into the rough, the spectacular views of the lake and surrounding area make all levels of play more enjoyable.
 And don’t believe what you hear: Saskatchewan isn’t “flat as a pancake”, so you may want to take advantage of the golf car rentals if you don’t have your own.
 Afterwards unwind with old and new friends in the licensed club house, Hacker’s Lounge, reminiscing about the putt you should have made.

 If you are looking for something a little less challenging stop by the mini golf in the core area and putt a round.
-While you won’t be reminiscing those missed shots over beers, the soft ice cream always hits the spot.

 If golf isn’t for you, many an early risers can be seen fishing from the shore or trolling in the hot spots on the lake hoping to bring breakfast home.
 It seems like the fish are always biting at Lac Pelletier.